- 1 How to Make Liquid Culture

 - Faster Growth – Since the medium already contains live mycelium it normally colonises a substrate substantially faster.
 This gives LC an advantage over spores.

 - Unlimited Mycelium Supply – if you learn how to make liquid culture you can turn 1 LC syringe into an unlimited supply.
 However, you must take senescence into consideration (so use a master jar).

 - It’s Cheap – making liquid cultures is very cheap and can be done with household ingredients.

-Does making a Liquid Culture Require a Pressure Cooker?
+Does Making A Liquid Culture Require A Pressure Cooker?

-Actually, no, you can sterilize the honey water liquid culture recipe in a microwave if you don’t have a pressure cooker.
+Actually, no, you can sterilize the liquid culture recipe in a microwave if you don’t have a pressure cooker.

-How Long does Liquid Culture Last?
+How Long Does Liquid Culture Last?

-Liquid Culture can survive at room temperature for 6-12 months until the nutrients in the solution have been used up.
+Liquid Culture can survive at room temperature for 6 months until the nutrients in the solution have been used up.

 If you need to your liquid culture to last longer putting it into a refrigerator should allow it to survive for years.